 Solutions to Fix the Outlook Data File Has Reached the Maximum Size

 MS Outlook does not have an in-built tool for splitting large-sized PST files.
-However, there are other safe methods that will work the same as splitting a large pst file into smaller parts.
-Before trying the below-mentioned manual methods for split pst file in outlook, make sure that your PST file is not corrupted.
+However, other safe methods will work the same as splitting a large pst file into smaller parts.
+Before trying the below mentioned manual methods for split pst files in outlook, make sure that your PST file is not corrupted.
 As these methods are only applicable to a healthy Outlook Data File.